 The Mott insulating phase is obtained at half-filling, i.e.~one electron per site, when $U\gg t$, that is, in the strong interaction limit of the Hubbard Model.
 In this limit, the Hamiltonian can be split as

 where $H_0$ is the on-site Hubbard term and the hopping term between sites is treated as a perturbation $V$.
-From here, we proceed in two steps. (i) We first need to find the possible ground states of $H_0$.
+Using this as a starting point, we proceed in two steps. (i) First, we need to find the possible ground states of $H_0$.
 Since it is a sum of single-site terms, it suffices to study just a single site.
 Fig.~\cref{fig:hubbard_single_site} indicates the possible electron fillings $n_f$ for a single site, and the corresponding energies of $H_0$.
-While a singly occupied site has zero energy, adding an extra electron generates a large energy penalty of $U$, making the singly-occupied state the lower energy state.
-Extending this to the full lattice, the ground states at half-filling consist of all states with precisely one electron per site.
-Thus, there is a localized effective $S=1/2$ degree of freedom at each site. (ii) Once the ground states of $H_0$ are thus determined, one can derive an effective Heisenberg model perturbatively in the hopping $V$, which correctly captures the magnetic physics of the Mott insulating phase.
+While a singly-occupied site has zero energy, adding an extra electron generates a large energy penalty of $U$, making the singly-occupied state the lower energy state.
+Extending this to the full lattice, we find that the ground states at half-filling consist of all states with precisely one electron per site.
+Thus, there is a localized effective $S=1/2$ degree of freedom at each site. (ii) Second, once the ground states of $H_0$ are determined, one can derive an effective Heisenberg model perturbatively in the hopping $V$, which correctly captures the magnetic physics of the Mott insulating phase.

 Now, we can straightforwardly extend the above idea to a ``cluster Hubbard" Hamiltonian with a general form given by

 where $H_C$ is the intra-cluster Hamiltonian, containing electronic interactions and hopping between sites within the cluster $C$, and $H_{CC'}$ is the intra-cluster Hamiltonian, containing interactions and hopping between sites belonging to neighboring clusters $C$ and $C'$.